Doctrine of Lis Pendens in Transfer of Property Act

 8. Private property, excluding chattel interests in real estate,

-9. Cases where the parties to the transfer are all on the same side of the issue,
+9. In cases where the parties to the transfer are all on the same side of the issue,

 10. Cases where the transfer is effected by an order of the court in which a lawsuit or proceeding is pending,